Skip to main content

 RoleAssignment

-AnalyticsC — Provides data on routing effectiveness
+AnalyticsC: Provides data on routing effectiveness (response times, conversion by routing method)

 Process 2: Deal Pricing